 What's my paycheck after taxes?

+Your take-home pay is your gross salary minus federal income tax, Social Security and Medicare, any state tax, and whatever you route into a 401(k) or HSA before tax.
 Your salary and your take-home pay are two very different numbers.
-This calculator estimates your 2026 net pay after federal income tax, Social Security and Medicare, and the pre-tax money you route into a 401(k) or HSA — with a per-paycheck and annual breakdown so you can see exactly where each dollar goes.
+This calculator estimates your 2026 net pay after federal income tax, Social Security and Medicare, and the pre-tax money you route into a 401(k) or Health Savings Account (HSA) — with a per-paycheck and annual breakdown so you can see exactly where each dollar goes.
 Everything runs in your browser — nothing is uploaded.

 Assumptions (2026 figures)